-- Yes.
-You may leave <Plan name> or choose a new Medicare-Medicaid Plan at any time by calling <State/enrollment broker number>, <days and hours of operation>. - If you leave <Plan name>, your coverage will end the last day of the month after you tell us you want to leave and don't want <State> to enroll you in another Medicare-Medicaid Plan. - If you leave <Plan name> and don't join a Medicare health or prescription drug plan, you'll be covered under Original Medicare and Medicare will enroll you in a Medicare prescription drug plan. - If you have concerns with <Plan name>, call <State> ombudsman at < ombudsman number>, <days and hours of operation>. - If you would like to discuss other enrollment choices, you can speak with a <State Health Insurance Assistance Program (SHIP) counselor> at <SHIP phone number>, <days and hours of operation>. - If you have questions about Medicare plans in your area, visit www.Medicare.gov, or call toll-free number 1-800-MEDICARE (1-800-633-4227) 24 hours a day, 7 days a week.
+- [States that continue to implement a continuous Special Election Period for dual eligible beneficiaries (duals SEP) insert: Yes.
+You may leave <plan name> or choose a new Medicare-Medicaid Plan at any time during the year by calling <state/enrollment broker number>, <days and hours of operation>.] - [States that implement the new duals SEP effective 2019, insert: You may leave <Plan name> during certain times of the year, known as election periods.
+In certain situations, you may also be eligible to leave <Plan name> at other times of the year.
+You can find out if you are eligible by calling <State/enrollment broker number>, <days and hours of operation>. - If you leave <Plan name>, your coverage will end the last day of the month after you tell us you want to leave and don't want <State> to enroll you in another Medicare-Medicaid Plan. - If you leave <Plan name> and don't join a Medicare health or prescription drug plan, you'll be covered under Original Medicare and Medicare will enroll you in a Medicare prescription drug plan. - If you have concerns with <Plan name>, call <State> ombudsman at < ombudsman number>, <days and hours of operation>. - If you would like to discuss other enrollment choices, you can speak with a <State Health Insurance Assistance Program (SHIP) counselor> at <SHIP phone number>, <days and hours of operation>. - If you have questions about Medicare plans in your area, visit www.Medicare.gov, or call toll-free number 1-800-MEDICARE (1-800-633-4227) 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.
 This call is free.